Binoy Majumdar: Biography

-Hungry Generation
+Hungry generation

-During the 1960s, he had joined the Hungry generation movement for a short time but departed because of differences with its leader Shakti Chattopadhyay.
+During the 1960s, he had joined the Hungry Generation movement for a short time but departed due to differences with its leader, Shakti Chattopadhyay.
 However, he had published several poems in the Hungryalist bulletins and one of them viz., 'Ekti Ujwal Maach' became quite famous and popular among academicians.
 After his disagreement with Shakti Chattopadhyay and Sandipan Chattopadhyay, he had himself written a Hungryalist broadside against them.
-He was supportive of Malay Roy Choudhury during his 35-month-long trial.
+He supported Malay Roy Choudhury during his 35-month trial.

-Binoy died in his maternal home in Shimulpur, Thakaurnagar, West Bengal, on 11 December 2006.

 His work

 The book, Phire Esho, Chaka, opens with the lines:

 The period from 1958 to 1962 saw Binoy's poetry thrive.
 Apart from Phire Esho, Chaka, he wrote other books, such as: Nakshatrer Aaloy (In the light of the stars), Eeshwariyo (Godly), Adhikantu (Excessive), Aghraaner Anubhutimala (The emotions of the month of Aghran), Balmikir Kabita (The Poetry of Balmiki).
-An anthology of Binoy's poems was published by Dey's Publishing House of Calcutta under the name Binoy Majumdarer Srestho Kabita (Selected Poems of Binoy Majumdar) in 1981.
+An anthology of Binoy's poems was published named Binoy Majumdarer Srestho Kabita (Selected Poems of Binoy Majumdar) in 1981.